 If you are interested in becoming involved as a poolside helper you will be required to complete the necessary DBS checks after which you can come on the poolside to assist our qualified teachers and coaches, The club also provides financial support for those wishing to become further involved through taking teaching and coaching qualifications.
 For further information please ask any of the existing helpers.

-If you are interested in becoming involved in helping at galas you will be required to complete the necessary DBS checks after which you can come on the poolside to assist.
-Again, if you choose, there are examinations to qualify for timekeeping, judging and starting.
+If you are interested in becoming involved in helping at galas you will be required to complete the necessary DBS checks after which you can come to the poolside to assist.
+Again, if you choose, there are examinations to qualify for timekeeping, judging, and starting.
 For further information please ask any of the existing helpers.

 Please consider joining the committee when a post becomes vacant or at the AGM.
 Each year, parents have to leave the committee because their child may no longer be swimming regularly.
 For the Club to continue, new parents have to come forward and take over the running of it.